 Where does our plastic go?

-We're all familiar with plastic, in recent decades it's become the go-to material, used in our homes, to protect our products, in the vehicles we drive and in our workplaces.
+We're all familiar with plastic, until very recently it was the go-to material, used in our homes, to protect our products, in the vehicles we drive and in our workplaces.
 It's strong, it's flexible and it's hard to break.
 Which seemed like a good thing, until recently.

 According to the UN, only 9% of all the plastic ever produced has been recycled.
 12% was incinerated (not a great option), and a horrifying 79% has been dumped, either in landfill, or worse, it's now polluting our natural environments.
 Plastic pollution is in our oceans, rivers, a significant amount has even been discovered in the Arctic and on Mount Everest.